 3.2 Time taken

-The time taken to dig 15 holes by the developed 3-teeth Damhu and traditional Damhu separately was recorded for all the eight places considered and is tabulated in Table 3.
+The time taken to dig 15 holes by the developed 3-teeth Damhu and traditional Damhuseparately was recorded for all the eight places considered and is tabulated in Table 3.
 From the table, it is observed that the time taken ranges from a least value of 16.61 s to 17.18 s by using the traditional Damhu.
 However, the 3-teeth Damhu took a minimum duration of 9.23 s to a maximum of 10.48 s.
 It was observed that the time taken for digging the holes was not affected by the locations.
 The difference observed was about 1 s only and it can be considered negligible.
 A comparison was also made for the time required based on the type of tool used.
 Figure 9 shows the bar graph comparing the time taken to dig 15 holes at eight different places by using the developed 3-teeth Damhu and traditional Damhu.
 From the figure, it can be observed that the there is a remarkable difference in the time taken.
 The average time taken to dig 15 holes was found to be 16.85 s and 10.03 s for traditional Damhu and 3-teeth Damhu respectively.
 About 40 % time is saved by using the developed 3-teeth Damhu as compared to the traditional Damhu.
 This is due to the fact that only 5 strikes was required to dig the mentioned 15 holes by using the developed 3-teeth Damhu, while with the use of traditional Damhu, 15 strikes was required.
 This indicates that the developed 3-teeth Damhu is quite effective in terms of time savings.
 A study on the human energy consumption in future, can give a clear picture of the benefit of the developed 3-teeth Damhu.